hack4impact/www.hack4impact.org/README.md

 ## Hack4Impact Website

 New Hack4Impact website.
-Front end is based of UIUC Chapter's site.
+Front end is based on UIUC Chapter's site.
 However, we are adding a feature that allows user logins, and posting new updates from an admin dashboard.

 ## Get Started